Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

-Considering the wide spectrum of seborrheic dermatitis, including the symptoms in infancy, almost everyone has experienced this disease at some time or another.
+Considering the diverse spectrum of seborrheic dermatitis, including the manifestations in infancy, almost everyone has experienced this disease once.

 EtiopathogenesisThis section has been translated automatically.